To understand where we came from, it’s important to know the timeline of events within Florida in terms of medical cannabis.

 From January until the end of September, we treated over 1,000 patients from our small, one-exam room office.
 Rather than build out into multiple satellite practices, we decided to build inward and expand our initial vision of a premiere center of cannabis medicine.
 On September 25, 2017, we began seeing patients within our new state of the art facility.

 Our patient base is diverse.
 The average age of our patients is 53.55 years, with our youngest being 3 and our oldest being 98.
 Most of our patients live within a 20 mile radius of the practice, but some have traveled from as far away as Orlando, Miami, and Fort Lauderdale.

 In addition to our clinical work, the Compassionate Cannabis Clinic has been recognized as leaders in the fight for patient access.
-Dr. Gordon and Patrick have tirelessly advocated for Floridians, both at the local and state level.
+Dr. Gordon has tirelessly advocated for Floridians, both at the local and state level.
 We routinely welcome other physicians, elected officials, and advocates into our practice to learn how this new way of medicine functions from a realistic perspective.